-FAB&T is headquartered in Jacksonville and is the 18st largest bank in the state of Arkansas.
-It is also the 1,046th largest bank in the nation.
-It was established in 1949 and as of September of 2013, it had grown to 246 employees at 22 locations.
-FAB&T's savings rates are 46% higher than the national average, and it has a A health rating.
+FAB&T is headquartered in Jacksonville and is the 20th largest bank in the state of Arkansas.
+It is also the 1,013th largest bank in the nation.
+It was established in 1949 and as of June of 2022, it had grown to 262 employees at 23 locations.
+FAB&T has an A health rating.

 I had an account here for about 2 years.
 I had problems from day one with their sign up process.
 You see, I placed my name first and my wife's name second on our joint account, so when I linked our joint account from a credit union that had my wife's name listed first, Arkansas Bank rejected the link.
 I was told it was because it was done by computer and the computer did not identify the names as the same.
 This forced me to redo all my online signup information and I had to make sure and sign in on both accounts each month to receive my bonus interest rate.